forcedotcom/mobile-ui-elements/README.md

 	<force-ui-app multipage="true"></force-ui-app>
 	```

 2. __force-ui-list__: force-ui-list element enables the rendering of list of records for any sobject.
 The element can be configured using various attributes, such as query, sobject and querytype, to show specific set of records.
-This element should always be a child of `force-ui-app` element.
+This element should always be a child of `force-ui-app` element to inherit the appropriate styles.

 	Supported attributes include:
 	- `sobject`: (Required) Type of sobject on which you want to render a list.